muratk3n/thirdwave/en/README.md

 ---

-Pompeo stayed loyal to Trump, even with this election stuff, and after the election loss made a huge intl trip visiting places in a way that would appeal the evangelicals.
-F24 suggested he is planning a 2024 run.
+Pompeo stayed loyal to Trump, even with this election stuff, then after the election loss he made a huge intl trip visiting places in a way that would appeal the evangelicals.
+F24 is suggesting he is planning a 2024 run.
 He can get the one-time Trump voters and religious right.

 ---